 Monday-Friday8:00 a.m. - 5:00 p.m.

-The Jefferson County Sheriff's Office meets or exceeds the requirements of the Commission on Accreditation for Law Enforcement Agencies (CALEA) and the American Correctional Association (ACA) .
+The Jefferson County Sheriff's Office meets or exceeds the requirements of the Commission on Accreditation for Law Enforcement Agencies (CALEA) , the American Correctional Association (ACA) , the National Commission on Correctional Healthcare (NCCHC), the American Society of Crime Lab Directors (ASCLD), and the Public Communications Accreditation Program (PSCAP).

 The accreditation concept uses a voluntary, self-motivated approach by which organizations seek to achieve, objectively verify, and maintain high quality operations through periodic evaluations conducted by an independent, non-governmental body that has established standards for its "clientele."